-The results of Fallon et al. (1999, Experiment 2) discussed previously suggest that the effectiveness of a category cue in facilitating item recall of a list is determined by its uniqueness-that is, by whether the cue characterizes only one or many lists in the stimulus set-and that such uniqueness is dependent on whether the lists are drawn from an open or a closed set of items (Fallon et al., 1999; Nairne & Kelley, 1999).
-If this is correct, the item recall advantage for rhyming over dissimilar lists and for alliterative over canonically similar lists obtained in Experiments 1 and 2 should be reduced or eliminated when the lists are drawn from a closed set of stimuli.
+The results of Fallon et al. (1999, Experiment 2) discussed previously suggest that the effectiveness of a category cue in facilitating item recall of a list is determined by its uniqueness, i.e., by whether the cue characterizes only one or many lists in the stimulus set, and that such uniqueness is dependent on whether the lists are drawn from an open or closed set of items (Fallon et al., 1999; Nairne & Kelley, 1999).
+If this is correct, then the item recall advantage for rhyming over dissimilar lists, and for alliterative over canonically similar lists obtained in Experiments 1 and 2 should be reduced or eliminated when the lists are drawn from a closed set of stimuli.
 Experiment 3 tested this prediction.

-Each of 24 participants was auditorily presented with five-item lists, 12 in each of the rhyming, alliterative, canonically similar, and phonologically dissimilar conditions.
+A total of 24 participants were each auditorily presented with five-item lists, twelve in each of the rhyming, alliterative, canonically similar and phonologically dissimilar conditions.
 Each list consisted of five three-phoneme words.
 The stimulus lists for each condition were drawn randomly without replacement from a closed set or pool of items.
-The pool for the rhyming lists consisted of the words set, bet, yet, wet, met, get, let, and net.
-The pool for the alliterative lists was bud, but, buff, bug, buzz, buff, bun, and buck.
-The pools for the canonically similar and dissimilar lists were those used by Baddeley (1966), which were also used by Fallon et al. (1999) for their closed sets; these were can, mad, cap, man, cad, cat, map, and mat and cow, day, bar, few, hot, pit, pen, and sup, respectively.
-The mean Kučera-Francis frequency of items did not differ across the pools used for each condition.
+The pool for the rhyming lists consisted of the words set, bet, yet, wet, met, get, let, net.
+The pool for the alliterative lists was bud, but, buff, bug, buzz, buff, bun, buck.
+The pools for the canonically similar and dissimilar lists were those used by Baddeley (1966), which were also used by Fallon et al. (1999) for their closed sets; these were can, mad, cap, man, cad, cat, map, mat and cow, day, bar, few, hot, pit, pen, sup respectively.
+The mean Kucera-Francis frequency of items did not differ across the pools used for each condition.
 As in Experiment 1, lists were blocked by condition, and the order of presentation of conditions was counterbalanced across participants.
-The participants were not informed that the lists would be drawn from a small set of words, nor were they prefamiliarized with these words.
+Participants were not informed that lists would be drawn from a small set of words nor were they pre-familiarized with these words.

-All the results discussed below were obtained in both the subjects and the items analyses.
-As is shown in Table 1B, the effect of similarity on item recall was significant.
-The Tukey test indicated a significant difference between every pair of conditions except the alliterative and the canonically similar conditions.
-Item recall was highest in the dissimilar condition, in which item recall was higher than that in the rhyming condition, in which item recall was higher than that in the alliterative condition, which did not differ from the canonically similar condition.
+All results discussed below were obtained in both the subject and item analyses.
+As shown in Table 1, the effect of similarity on item recall was significant.
+The Tukey test indicated a significant difference between every pair of conditions except the alliterative and canonically similar conditions.
+Item recall was highest in the dissimilar condition, which was higher than the rhyming condition, which was higher than the alliterative condition, which did not differ from the canonically similar condition.
 The effect of similarity on strict serial recall was also significant.
-The Tukey test indicated that all pairwise differences were significant, except between the alliterative and the canonically similar lists.
+The Tukey test indicated that all pairwise differences were significant, except between the alliterative and canonically similar lists.
 Similarity also had a significant effect on order accuracy.
-The Tukey test indicated that all pairwise differences were significant, except between the alliterative and the canonically similar lists and between the canonically similar and the rhyming lists.
-Finally, for list recall, a planned comparison indicated that the classic PSE was significant, and an ANOVA indicated an overall effect of similarity.
+The Tukey test indicated that all pairwise differences were significant, except between the alliterative and canonically similar lists, and the canonically similar and rhyming lists.
+Finally, for list recall, a planned comparison indicated that the classic PSE was significant and an ANOVA indicated an overall effect of similarity.

-The focus of interest is the item recall findings for the rhyming and alliterative lists as compared with the canonically similar and dissimilar lists.
+The focus of interest is the item recall findings for rhyming and alliterative lists as compared with canonically similar and dissimilar lists.
 In contrast with Experiments 1 and 2, which used open sets, there was no item recall advantage for alliterative over canonically similar lists.
-Also in contrast with Experiments 1 and 2, there was no advantage for the rhyming lists over the dissimilar lists, and in fact, item recall was significantly greater for the dissimilar than for all the other types of lists.
-This provides support for the theoretical view that category-cuing effects are reduced or eliminated when lists are drawn from a closed set.
+Also in contrast with Experiments 1 and 2, there was no advantage for rhyming lists over dissimilar lists, and in fact item recall was significantly greater for dissimilar than for all other types of lists.
+This provides support for the theoretical view that category cuing effects are reduced or eliminated when lists are drawn from a closed set.